ym-service/pdf-extractor-electron/README.md

 ## Quick Start (Windows 11)

-1. Install Node.js LTS (currently 20.x or newer is recommended).
+1. **Install Node.js LTS** (use the current 20.x line or anything newer).
-2. In PowerShell, navigate to the project directory:
+2. **Open PowerShell** and jump into the project directory:
    ```powershell
    cd C:\pdf-extractor-electron
    ```
-3. Install the dependencies:
+3. **Install dependencies:**
    ```powershell
    npm install
    ```
-4. Run the application in development mode:
+4. **Launch the dev build:**
    ```powershell
    npm run dev
    ```
-   This opens the app window.
+   The Electron window will open automatically.

 ## Build MSI installer
-To create a distributable MSI installer, you first need to build the Python backend executable and then run the Electron builder.
+Creating an installer is a two-step process: package the Python backend and then let Electron Builder generate the MSI.

 1.  **Build the Python executable:**
     ```powershell